Esther Chapter 4

 Transliteration:mārdᵊḵay Pronunciation; mor-dek-ah’-ee “little man” or “worshiper of Mars” cousin and adoptive father of queen Esther; son of Jair of the tribe of Benjamin; deliverer under Divine providence of the children of Israel from the destruction plotted by Haman the chief minister of Ahasuerus; institutor of the feast of Purim For more info click here

-tore his clothes, and put on sackcloth with ashes, and went out into the middle of the city, and cried with a loud and a bitter cry;
+tore his clothes, and put on sackcloth and ashes, He went out into the middle of the city, and cried with a loud and a bitter cry;

 4:2 And

-4:3 And in every province, where ever the king’s word and his decree came, [there was] great mourning among the Jews, and fasting, and weeping, and wailing; and
+4:3 And in every province, wherever the king’s word and his decree reached, [there was] great mourning among the Jews, and fasting, and weeping, and wailing; and

 Esther sends to Mordecai

-4:4 So Esther’s maids and her eunuchs came and told it her.
-Then was the queen exceedingly writhed in pain; and she sent clothing to clothe Mordecaiמָרְדְּכַי
+‘s maidens and her eunuchs came and told her.
+Then was the queen deeply distressed; and she sent garments to clothe Mordecaiמָרְדְּכַי

 Transliteration:mārdᵊḵay Pronunciation; mor-dek-ah’-ee “little man” or “worshiper of Mars” cousin and adoptive father of queen Esther; son of Jair of the tribe of Benjamin; deliverer under Divine providence of the children of Israel from the destruction plotted by Haman the chief minister of Ahasuerus; institutor of the feast of Purim For more info click here

-, and to take away his sackcloth from him.
-But he didn’t take it.
+, and to take off his sackcloth.
+But he didn’t accept them.

-4:5 Then Esther called for Hatach, one of the king’s eunuchs, who was made to stand before her.
-And she wanted him ask Mordecaiמָרְדְּכַי
+summoned Hatach (meaning verily), one of the king’s eunuchs, who had been appointed to attend her.
+And she wanted him to ask Mordecaiמָרְדְּכַי

 Transliteration:mārdᵊḵay Pronunciation; mor-dek-ah’-ee “little man” or “worshiper of Mars” cousin and adoptive father of queen Esther; son of Jair of the tribe of Benjamin; deliverer under Divine providence of the children of Israel from the destruction plotted by Haman the chief minister of Ahasuerus; institutor of the feast of Purim For more info click here